 Control usage-restricted scenarios – Much like enabling kiosk or supervised modes, devices can be altered to operate in highly-restricted modes that fall outside of these parameters.
 This is ideal for devices that might be shared among users, like in a retail or manufacturing setting, as it can eliminate the possibility of interacting with anything other than mission-critical applications.

-Start using Microsoft Intune as you EMM solution
+Start Using Microsoft Intune As Your EMM Solution

 Managing a large variety of different devices – especially smart devices – has been a headache for IT administrators.
 Even with other MDM solutions, it has been an ongoing issue with securely connecting devices to a company network.
 Microsoft Intune solves these issues by providing a centralized management platform for everything.